+ What is the Atlantic Fellows for Social and Economic Equity?

 - mid June 2019 (Integrated Week 4)

-Residential Fellowships will receive a stipend to cover reasonable living costs.
-The Atlantic Fellows programme will also cover the cost of one round-trip ticket for non-UK residents for the academic year (up to the Travel limits set in accordance with our Travel Policy).
+Residential fellowships will receive a stipend to cover reasonable living costs.
+The programme will also cover the cost of one round-trip ticket for non-UK residents for the academic year (up to the Travel limits set in accordance with our Travel Policy).

 In line with the requirements of the Graduate Admission Office at LSE, MSc applicants should have achieved a 2:1 degree or equivalent in any discipline, with social science background, and/or work experience in the social policy field advantageous but not essential (see entry requirements).